OscarPerez9622/Content-SwissKnife/README.md

-# Privacy Policy for Content SwissKnife
+Privacy Policy for Content SwissKnife

-**Last updated:** May 6, 2026
+Last updated: May 13, 2026

-Content SwissKnife does not collect, store, or share any personal data from users.
+Content SwissKnife is committed to protecting user privacy.
+This extension does not collect, transmit, sell, or share personal information with the developer or any third parties.

-## Information Collection
+1. Information Collection

+Content SwissKnife does not collect personally identifiable information, authentication credentials, financial information, health information, personal communications, location data, web history, or any other sensitive user data.

-This extension does not collect any personally identifiable information.
-All data processing (such as analyzing headings, images, and links) is performed locally in the user's browser.
+All analysis performed by the extension (including headings, images, links, accessibility checks, and content structure analysis) occurs locally within the user's browser.

-## Data Usage
+2. Data Storage

+The extension may store limited user preferences locally using the Chrome Storage API.
+Examples include:

+- Dark mode preference
+- Selected filters
+- Cached scan results
+- Active tab preferences
+- Feature toggle settings

-The extension may temporarily store user preferences (such as filters, dark mode, and scan results) using Chrome's local storage.
-This data is stored only on the user's device and is not transmitted externally.
+This data is stored exclusively on the user's device and is never transmitted externally.

-## Third-Party Services
+3. Data Sharing

-Content SwissKnife does not use any third-party analytics, tracking tools, or external services.
+Content SwissKnife does not sell, transfer, share, or disclose user data to any third parties, advertisers, analytics providers, or external services.

+No user data is sent to external servers.

-## Remote Code
+4. Remote Code

-This extension does not execute remote code.
-All scripts are bundled within the extension package.
+Content SwissKnife does not use remote code execution.

+All JavaScript, CSS, and other executable code required for the extension is bundled directly within the extension package distributed through the Chrome Web Store.

-## Permissions Justification
+5. Permissions Usage

-Permissions such as activeTab and scripting are used solely to analyze the current webpage when the user interacts with the extension.

-## Changes
+The extension uses the following Chrome permissions solely to provide its core functionality:

+- activeTab:
+Used to temporarily access the currently active webpage in order to analyze content structure, headings, images, and links.

+- scripting:
+Used to inject local scripts into the active tab to enable page analysis features and visual highlighting tools.

+- storage:
+Used to save user preferences and extension settings locally on the user's device.

+- host permissions:
+Used only to allow the extension to analyze webpage content selected by the user.

+6. User Control

+Users may uninstall the extension at any time through Chrome's extensions management page.
+Removing the extension deletes all locally stored extension data.

+7. Children's Privacy

+Content SwissKnife is not directed toward children under the age of 13 and does not knowingly collect personal information from children.

+8. Changes to This Privacy Policy

-This privacy policy may be updated in the future.
-Any changes will be reflected on this page.
+This Privacy Policy may be updated periodically.
+Any future changes will be reflected on this page with an updated revision date.

-## Contact
+9. Contact

-If you have any questions, please contact: oscarperez9610@gmail.com
+If you have questions regarding this Privacy Policy, please contact:

+Oscar Perez
+Email: oscarperez9610@gmail.com